better-dem/better-dem.github.io/index.md

 ## Our Mission

-Better Democracy Network is a Washington State nonprofit organization trying to improve the connection between citizens and their government.
+Better Democracy Network is a 501(c)(3) nonprofit based in Kirkland, Washington trying to improve the connection between citizens and their government.

 Our activities include:
 <ul>